forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 When the question is whether people want closer ties to Russia:
 * In territories occupied since February only a NO is meaningful:
-  * Voting Result YES: As many people who oppose Russia likely left and thus they can't participate and additionally people are possibly don't dare to vote 'NO' - especially not when armed personal is present at the voting. => A YES is possibly due to people being afraid or away.
+  * Voting Result YES: As many people who oppose Russia likely left and thus they can't participate and additionally people possibly don't dare to vote 'NO' - especially not when armed personal is present at the voting. => A YES is possibly due to people being afraid or away.
   * Voting Result NO: If people vote NO to closer ties with Russia, this is a clear message to the Russian soldiers to leave the region in question.
 * In the regions termed by the local administrations as ‘People’s Republics’ of Donetsk (DNR) and Luhansk (LNR) the vote is neither likely to be representative but possibly wrong in both directions: While many people may have fled or feel pressured to vote yes, many strong supporters may be fighting and unable to vote.
 A YES in these regions thus is somewhat more meaningful.
   > In case of a YES, to both respect international law and the people's opinion (and the right for self determination) a possible solution could to keep DNR and LNR as autonomous regions of the Ukraine but to enable the people close interactions with Russia (for example a custom union with Russia and free movement of people with Russia).
-In this case for the people of DNR and LNR would be part of the Ukraine and in most practical aspects also of Russia (as they voted).
+In this case for the people of DNR and LNR would be part of the Ukraine and in most practical aspects also of Russia.

 > *The above notes may read as complete nonsense without any connection to reality.* Well possibly that's true.
 One reason they are written nevertheless is, plebiscites are not per se unlawful even when there are territorial disputes.
-When everybody would be committed to peace and the right for self determination of the people from the Donbas, meaningful plebiscites cannot be ruled out.
+When everybody would be committed to peace and the right for self determination of the people from the Donbas, meaningful plebiscites could not be ruled out.

 > Plebiscites are always welcome here as long as they are free and handled lawfully.